R-Shiny apps

 Hydrograph disaggregation

-This is a process of analysing a continuous time series signal to identify rising limbs, falling limbs and recession periods.
-From this, additional information can be backed-out of the continuos data set by discretizing the hydrograph into discrete volumes associated with each peak.
-This allows the user to compare these “event yields” to local precipitation monitoring stations and inspect the quality of the basin’s monitoring network.
+A process of analysing a continuous time series dataset to identify rising limbs, falling limbs and recession periods is revealed when users switch over to the disaggregation plot.
+From here, additional information can be backed-out of the continuous data set by discretizing the hydrograph into discrete volumes associated with each peak.
+This allows the user to compare these “event yields” to local precipitation monitoring stations and inspect the reliability of the stream’s watershed-wide monitoring network.